OpenClinica/xpath-evaluator-app/README.md

 # xpath-evaluator-app
-NodeJS app to evaluate ODK XPath expressions on the server with NodeJS using Enketo's XPath evaluator.
+NodeJS app to evaluate ODK XPath expressions using Enketo's XPath evaluator.

 ### Prerequisites

 Not sure which versions of Node are compatible yet.
 It's just an MVP at this stage.
-It was built and tested on **Node v8**.
+It was built and tested on **Node v8** and should work on later versions as well.

 ### Install (using git)